adam-kosinski/Birds/miscellaneous/brainstorm.md

 Priority: Location-based common species sorting - species counts only returns species, so might be tricky for genera, families, etc.
 Also note that the not-found-in-region alert is ignoring rank levels higher than species right now.

+IP location doesn't work when using the make your own list page

 Allow groups to be configured.
 Issue - custom groups won't update local storage because no iNaturalist data fetched yet.
 Fix this by disallowing local storage update if no iNaturalist AND no conf value from a custom grouping

 Teaching page, where it shows you several examples of each taxon next to each other?
 Have info links for each taxon on that page.
 Number of examples could be adjusted based on number of taxa.
 If 2 taxa, show 2-3 examples each.
 If 4 taxa, maybe 2 examples each.
 More than that, just do 1 example each.